kbrmedia/FreshDesk-Envato/README.md

 FreshDesk-Envato
 ================

-Verify Envato purchase codes via FreshDesk
+Verify Envato purchase codes via FreshDesk using FreshPlug.
+Setting this up is very easy.
+All you have to do is to follow the instruction below and that is it.

 Version
 ----